-Fights Cavities: The ‘sweet herb’ is antibacterial and it’s sugar like compounds do not feed oral bacteria.
+- Fights Cavities: The ‘sweet herb’ is antibacterial and its sugar-like compounds do not feed oral bacteria.

 An easy way to think about Stevia is that it is the exact opposite of white sugar.

-For centuries the native peoples of South America have used this common plant with no side effects.
+- For centuries the native peoples of South America have used this common plant with no side effects.

-Somehow in many parts of the world – stevia has been banned or restricted even though comprehensive research reviews by the World Health Organization and other scientific organizations has shown no safety concerns when it is taken in normal amounts.
+- Somehow in many parts of the world – stevia has been banned or restricted even though comprehensive research reviews by the World Health Organization and other scientific organizations has shown no safety concerns when it is taken in normal amounts.
 (Any food particularly if extracted can be taken too much.)

-For example stevia was banned as a sweetener in the US but allowed as a ‘dietary supplement’.
+- For example, stevia was banned as a sweetener in the US but allowed as a ‘dietary supplement’.

-Because the stevia plant itself cannot be patented and easily profited upon, it challenges the established sugar and artificial sweetener industry.
+- Because the stevia plant itself cannot be patented and easily profited upon, it challenges the established sugar and artificial sweetener industry.
 The extracts can be patented.
 Companies like Coka-Cola have developed their own derivatives which have been approved by the FDA since 2008.

 How to Use and Buy Stevia

-Stevia is available in many forms:
+It is available in many forms:

-Stevia Extract in the form of a white powder.
-It usually has a bitter chemical aftertaste due to being highly processed making it acid forming and in our opinion not a real food.
+- Stevia Extract in the form of a white powder.
+It usually has a bitter chemical aftertaste due to being highly processed making it acid-forming and in our opinion, not a real food.

-Liquid Stevia directly extracted from the leaves with acidic alcohol is not something we want to be adding to our food even in small quantities.
+- Liquid Stevia directly extracted from the leaves with acidic alcohol is not something we want to be adding to our food even in small quantities.

-The liquid Stevia directly extracted from the leaves with water is the best for cooking.
+- The liquid Stevia directly extracted from the leaves with water is the best for cooking.

 How to use stevia in cooking: